lume/lume/README.md

 ```

-Currently the scene is injected into the Engine so the Web Worker can receive ticks from the Engine. `SceneWorker.js` handles the calculations on each Node and maintains the graph on a seprate thread from application logic (above).
+Currently the scene is injected into the Engine so the Web Worker can receive ticks from the Engine. `SceneWorker.js` handles the calculations on each Node and maintains the graph on a separate thread from application logic (above).

 ##Development